shopware5/devdocs/source/developers-guide/rest-api/plugin-api-extension/index.md

 ## Introduction
 This article describes how to extend the REST API and create an API endpoint.
-We create an exmaple plugin which provides functions for managing manufacturer.
+We create an exmaple plugin which provides functions for managing banners.

 Normally every basic API resource contains of two parts:
 * a controller which handles the different request types(POST, GET, PUT, DELETE)